Bontoc, Mountain Province

-Bontoc, officially the Municipality of Bontoc (Ili nan Bóntoc; Babley hen Bóntoc; Ili di Bóntoc Ili ti Bóntoc; Bayan ng Bóntoc; Municipio de Bóntoc), is a municipality and capital of the province of Mountain Province, Philippines.
+Bontoc, officially the Municipality of Bontoc (Ili nan Bóntoc; Fabrey hen Funtok; Ili di Bóntoc; Ili ti Bóntoc; Bayan ng Bóntoc; Municipio de Bóntoc), is a municipality and capital of the province of Mountain Province, Philippines.
 According to the 2024 census, it has a population of 23,466 people.

 Bontoc is the historical capital of the entire Cordillera region since the inception of governance in the Cordillera.
 The municipality celebrates the annual Lang-ay Festival.

 Bontoc is home to the Indigenous Bontoc people.
 The town also hosts the UNESCO tentatively-listed Alab petroglyphs.

 Etymology

 The name Bontoc is derived from the morphemes bun (heap) and tuk (top), collectively meaning "mountains."
 The term is used to refer to the people of the Mountain Province, the capital municipality, including its cultural practices, and its native language.